 Charities, Aniruddha Voruganti

-Hey!
-We are Lydia, Conor, Kate and Edie and we are your JCR Entz Reps (Entertainment Officers).
-Throughout the year we are responsible for organising BOPs, promoting club nights and putting on all the events we can to ensure that college life has something fun for everyone!
+Hi !!
+We are George (Shaw), George (Steijger), Sabrina and Flo and together we are your JCR Entz Reps (Entertainment Officers).
+Throughout the year we’re responsible for organising BOPs, promoting club nights and putting on all the events we can to ensure that college life has something fun for everyone!

 Environment & Ethics, Charlotte Dibb